 For example, an application where the person simply forgot to include a birth certificate the first time around will take a lot less time to decide on than one where USCIS asked for evidence of a bona fide marriage (which could mean the applicant has to send in large numbers of documents of his or her own choosing).

 Some factors that play into how long it takes USCIS to make a decision on the case include:

 Most people who have responded to an RFE can, however, expect further action by USCIS within about 60 days.
-If you don’t receive a response or update within 94 days since USCIS originally sent you the RFE, it's a good idea to call the National Customer Service Center at 1-800-375-5283.
+If you don’t receive a response or update within 94 days since USCIS originally sent you the RFE, it's a good idea to reach out to the Customer Contact Center at 1-800-375-5283.

 Hiring an attorney is another option, in case your petition is bogged down for complicated legal reasons.